 This joint stock bank was formed in 1855 by parties connected with the Unity Fire and Life Assurance Companies.
-The bank was based on the novel principle of dividing profits beween its customers and shareholders.
+The bank was based on the novel principle of dividing profits between its customers and shareholders.
 Legal advice had to be taken on whether the principle of mutuality without making customers partners in the bank was feasible.
 The bank, based in Cannon Street, London, appears to have been awarded a charter in 1856.

 By 1857 branches had been opened at Leicester Square, Watford, St Albans, Ware, Hertford, Brighton and Pimlico, but they did not prove successful.
 The branches at Watford, St Albans, Ware and Pimlico were closed by mid-1857 and at the annual general meeting of 1858 the winding up of the bank was under discussion.
 By July 1858 only the Leicester Square and Brighton branches remained.
 Business improved somewhat during the following years and a branch was opened in Lambeth in 1861.